-Chairman Kjetil Grønskag and Director Bendt Thorkildsen abstained from receiving any remuneration as a Board Member during the year.
+During 2018, Chairman Kjetil Grønskag and Director Bendt Thorkildsen abstained from receiving any remuneration as a Board Member during the year.
 There are no outstanding share options.
+The Company does not grant share options to board members.

 North Bridge Group is a Company associated with Chairman Kjetil Grønskag, which holds a service contract for Management and a service contract for Investor Relations with RomReal fully disclosed to all Board members and where the remuneration has been approved by the Board members not related to North Bridge.
+This service agreement is to be proposed not extended to Board of Directors, when it terminates in late May this year.
+It is set to be proposed replaced by direct remuneration.